-- 1. A written order from the medical provider must be obtained which includes the student's name, medication, dosage, and time to be given at school. - 2.
+- 1. A written order from the health care provider must be obtained which includes the student's name, medication, dosage, and time to be given at school. - 2.
 Permission must be given in writing by the parent/guardian, in order for the medication to be given at school. - 3.
-The medication must be delivered to the school in its original container, properly identified with the student's name, date prescribed, name of medication, dosage, and instructions for administering (if prescription medication, original pharmacy container recommend ask pharmacy at time of filling prescription for a second labeled bottle, so one can be kept at home and one sent to school). - 4.
+The medication must be delivered to the school by an adult in its original container, properly identified with the student's name, date prescribed, name of medication, dosage, and instructions for administering (if it is a prescription medication, the medication must be delivered in the original pharmacy container.
+We recommend asking the pharmacy at the time of filling the prescription for a second labeled bottle, so one can be kept at home and one sent to school). - 4.
 The medication must be kept in the health office in a locked cabinet (see below for exceptions\). - 5.
-At no time should a student have prescription or non-prescription medication/drugs on them\.

-School personnel may not dispense any mediations including over the counter medications unless the above conditions have been met.
+At no time should a student have prescription or non-prescription medication/drugs on them\. - 6.
+If a student is to self-carry medication, it is to be noted on the medication order form, and the self-carry attestation form must be completed as well.
+School personnel may not dispense any medications including over the counter medications unless the above conditions have been met.

 \Some conditions may necessitate that a child carry and self-administer their medication.

-Examples would be an inhaler for severe asthma or an Epi-pen for serious bee sting allergies.
+Examples would be an inhaler for severe asthma or an Epi-pen for serious allergies.
 The school should have knowledge of these mediations prior to a student bringing them to school.
-They require all of the above written permissions and an attestation form completed by parent and medical provider to self-carry, self - administer.
+They require all of the above written permissions and an attestation form completed by parent and medical provider to self-carry and self-administer.
 Ritalin, anti-seizure drugs and antibiotics are examples of non-emergency medications, and must be administered through the health office.
 If you believe your child has a potential emergency health need, please consult with the school nurse to develop an emergency care plan.
 Students may not possess, consume, or distribute any type of medication without the approval of the school's administration and/or the health office.